Admissions

 Ofsted

-“Staff know the pupils well and pupils respond to these positive relationships.”
+“Staff know the pupils well, and pupils respond positively to these strong relationships.”

 Ofsted